MeirellesBrito/MeirellesBrito/README.md

 My name is Fernando Meirelles, I am 26 years old and I am currently studying Computer Engineering, in the 8º period.
 My goal is to become a highly qualified professional in the field I work in, and for that reason, I am always looking for ways to improve my knowledge and evolve as a professional.
 I believe that knowledge is a valuable asset and by investing in it, I can stand out in the job market.

 In addition to my undergraduate course, I am dedicating myself to taking courses and participating in projects to improve my skills and knowledge.
-Currently, I am studying on platforms such as FlexPark, Alura, Rocketseat, Samsung Ocean, and Danki Code, where I learn techniques and tools to become a more complete developer.
+Currently, I am studying on platforms such as IFPK, Alura, Rocketseat, Samsung Ocean, and Danki Code, where I learn techniques and tools to become a more complete developer.

 I am interested in working on challenging projects that allow me to apply my skills and knowledge, and I am open to new opportunities that allow me to grow in my career.
 I believe that the combination of technical knowledge, teamwork, and creative thinking are fundamental to success in any field of work.